 You’ll need to create high-quality digital files of your artwork to get started.
-Once you have your files ready, you can upload them to a print-on-demand service like Society6 or Redbubble.
-These platforms will handle all of the printing and shipping for you, and you’ll earn a commission on every sale.
+Once your files are ready, you can upload them to a print-on-demand service like Society6 or Redbubble.
+These platforms will handle your printing and shipping, and you’ll earn a commission on every sale.
 You can also set up your website or an Etsy shop and sell digital prints directly to customers.
 This option requires a bit more work on your part, but it can also be a great way to build a loyal following and earn a higher profit margin.

 25. Sell your art through a subscription service

 If you’re an artist looking to make extra cash, selling your art through a subscription service is a great way to do it.
 Several different subscription services will allow you to sell your art to a broad audience, and the best part is that you don’t have to worry about shipping or packaging – the subscription service will take care of all of that for you.
 You’ll get paid every time someone new subscribes to your service, so it’s a great way to passive income.